tkeffer/benchmarks/README.md

 SELECT MAX(outTemp) FROM "wxpacket" WHERE time > %d AND time <= %d GROUP BY time(1d)
 ```

 took 0.47 seconds.
-Better, but not in the same league as sqlite and MySQL.
-Unfortunately, it gives the wrong
+Unfortunately, it's giving the wrong answer because the days
-answer around DST boundaries.
-It also doesn't return the time of max temperature.
+are being grouped by UTC time, not local time.
+It also doesn't return the _time_ of
+the max temperature.